ndevenish/Blender_ioEDM/README.md

 - There is a `read.py` file that can be used to launch blender with an instant import, to be used e.g. `blender --python read.py -- edmfile.EDM`.
 This makes the cycle of change/debug/rewrite more manageable
+- There is also a `write.py`.
+Use as
+  `blender <filename>.blend --python write.py` and the writer will be run on the contents of the loaded blender file.
 - Several useful scripts in `utils`. `read_all.py` reads every .edm file in an `all_edms/` subdirectory (useful itself as a verification), removes the raw vertex and index data, and pickles the entire result into `dump.dat`.
 The